raquo/Laminar/website/docs/documentation.md

 `onMountBind` solves this problem by remembering the dynamic subscription returned by the binder and permanently killing it on unmount, instead of merely deactivating it.
 So when the element mounts again, onMountBind callback will run again, but there will be no pre-existing dynamic subscription from the previous mount left.

-So we know why `onMountCallback` fails us technically, but why is it failing us philosophically?
+So, now we know why `onMountCallback` fails us on a technical level, but why does it have to be that way?
 Well, Laminar is just doing what we're telling it to do: "Every time this element mounts, create a new click listener and add it to this element".
 And the reason you're even able to tell this to Laminar is: _what if this was what you actually wanted to do_?
 What would be a simpler way to express that?
-I can't think of any without introducing completely arbitrary helpers that are dependent on fleeting fashions on frontend dev.
+I can't think of any, without introducing completely arbitrary helpers that are dependent on fleeting fashions on frontend dev.

 And so, `onMountBind` exists as the simplest way to do what it does, and `onMountCallback` as the simplest way to do the other thing.